tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 Reusing my topdown form from the previous problem, but I think either bottom up or top down are technically possible for both of these.

+As pre-requesite I beleive we need to sort our operations by start or finish time, or make the assumption they come this way by default.

 fun weighted_opt (v : int list, p : int list) =
     let
         val n = len(v)